 This is the most important part of the assessment.
 Students were expected to use the statistical concepts they have learned in the course to solve application problems.
 In each project, 8-10 questions were provided to students as guidelines to analyze the data.
 Before students presented their projects, each group had submitted a draft of answers to the given questions.
 I worked with each group individually and assistant students to correct any exiting mistake.
-So there were only a few mistakes in the presentations.
-3 of the 5 group have appropriately integrated the questions into the analysis process (scored 40, 36, and 32).
-1 group simply presented answers to all the questions (scored 20).
-1 group did not cover all the asked questions which resulted in an uncompleted analysis (scored 26).
-The class average was 30.8 out of 40.
+So there were only a few mistakes in the presentations.5 of the 8 group have appropriately integrated the questions into the analysis process.
+2 group simply presented answers to all the questions.
+1 group did not cover all the asked questions which resulted in an uncompleted analysis.
+The class average was 33.1 out of 40.